nacos-group/nacos-group.github.io/docs/en-us/deployment.md

 description: Nacos supports three types of deployment modes
 ---

+# Nacos deployment environment

+Nacos is defined as an IDC internal application component, not a product for the public network environment.
+It is not recommended expose it to the public network environment directly.

+All network related concepts such as VIP and network interface mentioned in the following documents are in the **internal network environment**.

 # Nacos supports three types of deployment modes

 * Standalone Mode - used in DEV or TEST environment.